Kefir Grains, what are they?

-When you have the live kefir grains, you can enjoy your kefir for a long time and any time you want to.
+When you have the live kefir culture, you can enjoy your kefir for a long time and any time you want to.
 The grains are separated (Kefir Maker) from the beverage and can be stored for later use.
-There is however a great need to know how to buy the best live kefir grains and how to store or preserve them well so you can enjoy your drink for a long time.
+There is however a great need to know how to buy the best live kefir culture and how to store or preserve them well so you can enjoy your drink for a long time.

-Buying Live kefir grains
+Buying kefir grains

 Before buying live kefir grains, know that you have an option of choosing powdered cultures.
-Powdered cultures are easier to store because they have dormant bacteria and yeast but they expire and you will not get the full pobiotic benefit due to the lack of bacteria present.
+Powdered cultures are easier to store because they have dormant bacteria and yeast but they expire and you will not get the full probiotic benefit due to the lack of bacteria present.
 Live fresh grains can live for a long time when well preserved and you won’t have to buy new cultures ever again.

 Buy from reputable commercial sources.
-Kefir Culture Natural is one of the best companies you can choose, they produce top quality kefir grains since 1996 and have been educating the public on the benifits of kefir and fermented food products ever since.
+Kefir Culture Natural is one of the best companies you can choose, they produce top quality kefir grains since 1996 and have been educating the public on the benefits of kefir and fermented food products ever since.

 Next should be to ensure that you manage the grains properly and below are helpful points on preserving your grains.